Project status

 This project is being delivered on Bunurong Sea Country

-Solid timber decking will replace the concrete and allow users to immerse themselves in the maritime environment.
+Solid timber decking will replace the concrete, allowing users to immerse themselves in the maritime and marine environment.
 Seating will be installed along the pier, offering views over the bay, Arthurs Seat and Mornington Peninsula.
 The pier will meet modern accessibility requirements and feature additional safety railing.
-Lighting along the walkway will illuminate the pier for pedestrian and boat safety but aim to minimise the impact on aquatic life.
+There will also be stairs leading down to the water for accessibility and swimming access.

-• Ensuring the pier is fit-for-purpose in the maritime environment.
-This includes considering sea level rise, storm events and the wave climate.
+• Support the maritime and marine environment by taking into consideration sea level rise, storm events and the wave climate.

-• Continuing to offer a local visitor experience that connects to the surrounding foreshore precinct
+• Continue to offer a local visitor experience that connects to the surrounding foreshore precinct.

-• Ensure public safety through modern handrails and compliance with the Disability Discrimination Act and adherence to universal principles of access
+• Ensure public safety by installing modern handrails and compliance with the Disability Discrimination Act while following universal access principles.

-• Ensure the structure continues to offer the opportunity to enjoy views of the bay and Arthurs Seat.
+• Ensure views of the bay and Arthurs Seat can continue to be enjoyed.

 Pictured above: Artist's impression of the new Dromana Pier